Actionable Book Summary: The War of Art by Steven Pressfield

 If you have a job, you’re already doing the steps.
-The idea is to apply them to your long-term project:
+The idea is to apply them to your long-term project also:

 Work all day: No matter what’s your current position, you’re there.
 You assist clients, you write emails, you arrange the clothes inside the store.
 You do it for 8, sometimes even 10 hours.
 Even if your mind wanders, you’re still there and you’re still executing.
-Apply this to everything.
+Apply this to everything else in your life.

 Be committed: Even if you change jobs, you’ll be still working.
 Another job, another company, another country even.
 Unless you inherit a fortune you’ll be part of the labor force.
 Apply the same to your desired business.

 Remember that the stakes are high: You can’t be without a job.
 You probably have a family to feed.
 Mortgage to pay.
 Utilities to cover.